mollylowell/Synchrony-Financial-RCSA-SKILL/README.md

 Built on the **Claude Agent Skills architecture**, the skillset combines deterministic Python scripts with AI-powered reasoning to produce structured markdown reports with citations, confidence scores, and validation checks.

+This repository contains Skill 2 (RCSA Control Narrative Generation), owned and built by Molly Lowell.
+This skill is part of a larger two-skill Synchrony Documentation Automation Skillset built on Claude's Agent Skills architecture

 ---

 ## What It Does